darkanakin41/core-bundle/README.md

 # TODO
 Stuff that i may do in a more or less near future ...
-* Create some unit tests and setup a pipeline ?
+* Create some unit tests